ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript: Creating Function Annotations - <a href="https://medium.com/@abhishekw/typescript-creating-function-annotations-6a0ceaf29972" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using Enums in TypeScript: Here’s Why Constants Are Superior - <a href="https://medium.com/@rushilnpatel/stop-using-enums-in-typescript-heres-why-constants-are-superior-6200ad6d798c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Wadalkar`**
+✍️ **posted by `Rushil Patel`**

-<blockquote>Function annotations in TypeScript help define the structure of function parameters and return types, ensuring type safety and clarity.
-In…</blockquote>
+<blockquote>Enums in TypeScript are a convenient way to define a set of named constants.
+However, they come with certain drawbacks, such as runtime…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>